 Why are my cookies dry?

 Over baking is the main reason.
 Over packing your flour as well, use a kitchen scale if possible!
+If you do not have a scale,

 How do I know the cookies are baked?